BlueBrain/nexus/docs/src/main/paradox/docs/utilities/utilities.md

 You can generate documentation using `npm run documentation` or with `docker` by running `make documentation`.
 More information can be found [here](https://github.com/BlueBrain/nexus-sdk-js#development).

 [Source Code](https://github.com/BlueBrain/nexus-sdk-js)

 Documentation:

 - [nexus-sdk](https://github.com/BlueBrain/nexus-js/blob/master/packages/nexus-sdk/README.md#readme)

+### Other JavaScript Packages

+#### React-Nexus

+This package contains some utility components to easily integrate the Nexus SDK as React hooks or contexts.

 - [react-nexus](https://github.com/BlueBrain/nexus-js/blob/master/packages/react-nexus/README.md#readme)

+#### Nexus-Link

+Another utility packages was written to facilitate chained calling behavior, which can be used independently of Nexus.js for other projects.

 - [nexus-link](https://github.com/BlueBrain/nexus-js/blob/master/packages/nexus-link/README.md#readme)

 ### Indexing data in other systems